Update Mar 31: published on ethresear.ch.

 - Finish our in-house scheme and decide on which 2+ schemes to choose for the first iteration of the sharded design

-- Hopefully we can make it in Q2: end-to-end testing of the sharded design with at least one integration (most likely an Ethereum SDK such as ethers.js or viem, and one select wallet like Kohaku that integrates with it — if it proves easier we may also go with a light client as the first integration)
+- End-to-end testing of the sharded design with at least one integration (most likely an Ethereum SDK such as ethers.js or viem, and one select wallet like Kohaku that integrates with it — if it proves easier we may also go with a light client as the first integration)

 Read the full design note here.